floragunncom/search-guard-docs/managementapi.md

 * roles
 * actiongroups

-The resource name specifies the entry in the `configuration type` you want to operat on.
+The resource name specifies the entry in the `configuration type` you want to operate on.
 In case of the internal user database, it specifies a user.
 In case of roles, it specifies the role name, and so on.

 The API returns the following HTTP status codes: